Maguba Syrtlanova: Early life

 Born on to a Tatar family in Belebey, Bashkortostan, of the Russian Empire, she was a student at the Kazan Chemistry College after completing her secondary education in 1927.
 She was unable to finish her studies in Kazan because she had to move to the Uzbek SSR with her older brother.

 After relocating briefly she worked in Kokand as a telegraph operator from December 1929 to January 1930 before moving on to work at a silk factory in Margilan, where she later became a Komsomol secretary.
 In 1931 she completed training to become a surveyor in Tashkent, after which she worked in the field for the Central Asia division of the civil air fleet.
 After furthering her studies in Leningrad she was promoted to senior surveyor of the Central Asia regional Aeroflot directorate.

-Having developed a desire to pursue aviation, she entered the Bashalov Flight School in January 1933 and completed theoretical training, but was expelled in October that year without explanation.
+Having developed a desire to pursue aviation, she entered the Balashov Flight School in January 1933 and completed theoretical training, but was expelled in October that year without explanation.
 Not giving up, she worked as an aircraft mechanic in Tbilisi where she eventually was able to pursue her dream of learning to fly.
 After graduating from the Tbilisi aeroclub in 1935 she went on to work as a flight instructor at the school; from January 1936 to January 1937 she taught at the Tbilisi Glider School.
 After leaving the glider school she returned to the Tbilisi Aeroclub, where she trained 156 pilots before July 1941.